le-harivansh/nestradamus/libs/database/README.md

 ## Pipes

-This module also exposes a pipe-factory which is used to create a pipe - which can be used to resolve a model from the database.
+This module also exposes a pipe-factory which is used to create a pipe - which can be used to resolve an entity from the database.

 ### `routeParameterResolverPipeFactory`